tmont/tail-stack-events/README.md

 Usage: tail-stack-events.js [options...]

---help-h               Show this message
+--help, -h             Show this message
 --stack-name, -s name  Name of the stack
---die                  Kill the tail when a stack completion event occurs --follow, -f           Like "tail -f", poll forever (ignored if --die is present) --number, -n num       Number of messages to display (max 100, defaults to 10) --outputs              Print out the stack outputs after tailing is complete --region region        The AWS region the stack is in (defaults to us-east-1)
+--die                  Kill the tail when a stack completion event occurs --follow, -f           Like "tail -f", poll forever (ignored if --die is present) --number, -n num       Number of messages to display (max 100, defaults to 10) --outputs              Print out the stack outputs after tailing is complete --region region        The AWS region the stack is in (defaults to whatever is
+                       in your AWS profile)

 Credentials:
   This will do the default AWS stuff.
 Set AWS_PROFILE environment variable to